This Denver omelette recipe helps make living low-carb so easy and delicious.

 • Melt 1 tablespoon butter in a 6" skillet over medium heat.

-• Add vegetables and cook until tender, then add ham and cook 1 minute more.
+• Add onion, red pepper, green pepper, and cook until tender.
+Add ham and cook 1 minute more.

 • Add remaining butter and stir.
 Pour whisked eggs into the pan and reduce heat to medium low.